Strategy and Product and the Rotational Development Program

 When in doubt, ask.
 As you work through a question, you might be wondering what your interviewer is trying to optimize for.
 Accuracy?
 Efficiency?
 Speed?
 When in doubt, ask.
 We’ll certainly ask things of you throughout our conversations — we can learn a lot from hearing your thoughts on how a process should work, where information should flow, or why a rule exists.

 Know what you don’t know.
 State your assumptions and what effects those have on the solutions you’re proposing.
 We appreciate it when candidates say, “I’m not sure, but my understanding is…” It’s ok that you don’t have the complete answer — being humble about what you don’t know is something we appreciate.
-And as much as you can, avoid technical jargon, especially when you don’t completely understand what it means.
+And as much as you can, avoid technical jargon, especially when you don’t fully understand what it means.

 What we’re not worried about: